RahulSangubotla/RahulSangubotla/README.md

 ## About me

 Hi there 👋.
-I’m Rahul Sangubotla, a skilled and results-driven developer with a strong background in Java,Machine Learning and a passion for crafting high-quality apps and libraries.
+I’m Rahul Sangubotla, a skilled and results-driven developer with a strong background in Java,Machine Learning and Full Stack Web Development.
 If I’m not crafting app/library then probably wondering about the universe’s existence.

 💻 **Languages and Tools:** 🛠️<br>